 This report summarises the rapid review of evidence undertaken to support development of updated RCN Standards for Infusion Therapy.
 The evidence review was a collaborative project, managed and conducted by the RCN Research and Innovation (Evidence), library and professional practice teams, as well as an RCN contractor (Bazian).
 The main standards publication is available (005 704).

+This edition is currently under review, please use with caution.
+Revised edition due 2020.
 This updated edition includes sections which reflect changes in the delivery or commissioning of care since this guidance was last published in 2010.
 It features dedicated sections on patient safety and quality and patient experiences of infusion therapy.
 There is also a new section on service development, reflecting the role of commissioning in IV therapy and the continued development of outpatient/home parenteral antimicrobial therapy (OPHAT) services.